ASK MOM: Depressed teen tries out for school play and doesn’t make itJul 07, 2023 01:06AM ● By Mary Follin and Erika Guerrero

 Like, your community.

-Go with your son to a soup kitchen.
+Go with your son to a food bank.
 Join a local group that reads to small children or seniors who can no longer read for themselves.
 Perhaps the two of you (or three, if dad is up for it) can volunteer at an animal shelter.
 Ideally, you’ll find a group that meets regularly so your son can’t help but form relationships, particularly if there are other young people involved.
 Engaging with others on a mission to serve is a blessing for those who can’t get out of their own heads.

 One of the issues with depression is how skewed one’s perspective is.
 Surrounded by peers at school—where everybody is in the same life stage—creates an insular worldview that says: “This is all there is.”
 Building relationships with people of all ages and in all walks of life will challenge your son to broaden his perspective and offer him some fascinating new people to do it with.